-The Poble Espanyol in Barcelona, an open-air museum located on the Montjuïc hill.
-It was built for the Universal Exhibition of 1929.
+Info and tickets Poble Espanyol in Barcelona, an open-air museum located on the Montjuïc hill.
+The 'Spanish village' was built for the Universal Exhibition of 1929.

 Info Poble Espanyol Barcelona